syncfusion-content/fileformat-docs/FileFormat/DocIO/Loading & Saving document.md

 ## Opening an Encrypted Word document

-You can open an existing encrypted word document from either the file system or the stream using the following overloads as shown below
+You can open an existing encrypted word document from either the file system or the stream by using the following overloads as shown.

 {% highlight c# %}
 [C#]

-//Open an existing encrypted document through constructor of WordDocument class
+//Opens an existing encrypted document through constructor of WordDocument class

 WordDocument document = new WordDocument(fileName, FormatType.Automatic, "password");